The distinguished surname Abbattista can be traced back to the ancient and beautiful region of Sicily

 Early Notables of the Abbattista family (pre 1700)

-Another 234 words (17 lines of text) are included under the topic Early Abbattista Notables in all our PDF Extended History products and printed products wherever possible.
+.
+The five wars with Turkey under their Doge Sebastian Venier and others proved abortive.
+After five wars they lost Crete and Cyprus. and finally Morea.
+The Veneto region suffered greatly during the invasion of the French...
+Another 204 words (15 lines of text) are included under the topic Early Abbattista Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Abbattista family to the New World and Oceana